-The Texas Success Center hosts a series of institutes based on AACC Pathways Institutes, each two and a half days in length, designed to engage college teams of varying composition.
+The Texas Success Center built a series of institutes based on AACC Pathways Institutes, each two and a half days in length, designed to engage college teams of varying composition.
+All Texas Pathways Institutes support committed community colleges in work to design and implement clear, structured student pathways to high-quality credentials that are aligned to high school endorsements, university transfer, and jobs with value in the labor market.

 Each Texas Pathways Institute focuses on a critical aspect of institutional change and pathway design and implementation, each requires advance work by the colleges, and each results in products developed by the participating college teams, including action plans.

-The institute format combines discussions with experts, technical assistance, and facilitated planning sessions for college teams.
-The Texas Success Center consults with AACC Pathways Project partners (Achieving the Dream, Aspen Institute, Center for Community College Student Engagement, Community College Research Center, Jobs for the Future, National Center for Inquiry & Improvement, and Sova) to ensure lessons learned in the national model are realized in the development and execution of Texas Pathways Institutes.
+The institute format combines discussions with experts, technical assistance, and facilitated discussion and planning sessions for college teams.
+The Texas Success Center consults with AACC Pathways Project partners (Achieving the Dream, Aspen Institute, Center for Community College Student Engagement, Community College Research Center, Jobs for the Future, National Center for Inquiry & Improvement, and Sova Solutions) to ensure lessons learned in the national model are realized in the development and execution of Texas Pathways Institutes.